5.1.4 Social security frameworks

 On the other hand, unlike performing artists, visual artists and writers have always enjoyed a purely "virtual" social insurance framework, as ENAPS (Ente Nazionale Artisti, Pittori e Scultori) – the ad hoc public institute – has traditionally been too underfinanced to provide any kind of social protection, and has limited its activity to the organisation of occasional prizes or artistic and literary events.
 In this respect, there are, presently, some prospects of change: with the intention of rationalising public expenditure through the suppression of public institutes, ENAPS has been, in fact, incorporated in ENPALS by Leg.
 Decree 78/2010.

 While the process of incorporation is still underway, an additional rationalisation was brought about by Law n.
 214/2011, having further ruled to suppress ENPALS by merging it – to make budget saving – with INPS / Istituto Nazionale Previdenza Sociale, Italy's general social security organisation.
-There are prospects that this move could end up with the total elimination of the most favourable social security requirements once established for protecting a more fragile category of workers, like those employed in a labour market characterised by high intermittence like the performing arts.

 See also comparative information provided in the Compendium "Themes!" section under "Status of Artists".